 People quickly sense when a speaker unfairly uses the opportunity to ‘sell’ their product or service.
-This will rebound on them.
 Audience members don’t like to be ambushed by someone who they recognize is mainly there to deliver a sales pitch.
 This problem especially tends to happen with consultants.
 The speaker will talk about a successful case study, but they may leave out some of the key aspects of their strategy to preserve a commercial advantage and they may try to hype up their role.
 The speaker may feel they are entitled to do this because they are investing valuable hours of preparation and delivery time in their speech, and they may not want competitors to learn too many trade secrets.
-The lesson from this: offer genuine value when public speaking.

 Such speakers may think they only have limited opportunities to do a pitch, so they may as well go for it when the opportunity arises.
 But they forget an audience will give them a low score when they fill in their evaluation forms at the end of the program.
 The event organizers will note the poor result and will rarely invite the speaker back.

 Quite often the speaker’s actions will also tarnish the image of their organization in the eyes of the organizers and the audience.
 Thus the speaker’s attitude will have a lasting negative impact.
 If you speak at public forums or write scripts for executive speakers, this is something you should always remember.

 A more strategic approach is to review your products or service areas in which your firm stands out.
 Also review the background and experience of your key executives.
 Some may have expertise in surprising and useful areas.
 If you (or they) are concerned about airing sensitive information, then don’t accept a speaking opportunity covering those areas!